opendaylight/docs/docs/user-guide/service-function-chaining.rst

 ~~~~~~~~~~~~~~~~~~~

 OpenFlow Classifier implements the classification criteria based on
 OpenFlow rules deployed into an OpenFlow switch.
-An Open vSwitch will
+An Open vSwitch
-take the role of a classifier and performs various encapsulations such
+takes the role of a classifier and performs various encapsulations such
-NSH, VLAN, MPLS, etc. In the existing implementation, classifier can
+NSH, VLAN, MPLS, and so on.
+In the existing implementation, classifier can
 support NSH encapsulation.
 Matching information is based on ACL for MAC
-addresses, ports, protocol, IPv4 and IPv6.
+addresses, ports, protocol, IPv4, and IPv6.
 Supported protocols are TCP,
 UDP and SCTP.
-Actions information in the OF rules, shall be forwarding
+Actions information in the OF rules are used to forward
-of the encapsulated packets with specific information related to the
+the encapsulated packets with specific information related to the
 RSP.

 Classifier Architecture